b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s3)
 ```

-Yep, the numbers appear to be the same
+Yep, the numbers appear to be the same.

 ```jl
 s = """